block-commons/block-commons/content/crypto-governance-research/overviews/polkadot/index.md

 In each era, BABE (Blind Assignment for Blockchain Extension) assigns slots to active validators according to stake and the Polkadot [randomness cycle](https://wiki.polkadot.network/docs/en/learn-randomness).
 Validators participate in a lottery for each slot (slots cover ~6 seconds), so it is possible that more than one validator can be valid for a slot - the first block to propagate is retained and the other becomes an uncle (thus gets a reward).
 There is also a backup block production mechanism in case no validator wins the lottery for a slot.

-Polkadot's fork choice rule is based on the number of primary blocks build on the last block GRANDPA finalized.
+Polkadot's fork choice rule is based on the number of primary blocks built on the last block GRANDPA finalized.

 > GRANDPA (GHOST-based Recursive ANcestor Deriving Prefix Agreement) ... works in a partially synchronous network model as long as 2/3 of nodes are honest and can cope with 1/5 Byzantine nodes in an asynchronous setting.
 A notable distinction is that GRANDPA reaches agreements on chains rather than blocks, greatly speeding up the finalization process, even after long-term network partitioning or other networking failures.